TreMartin-OS/trelana-martin.github.io/README.md

 # trelana-martin.github.io
 Teacher gave these instructions at the 2 hour mark of the Orientation video: <br>
-When your pages are done, send him screenshot. <br>
+When your pages are done, send him screenshot of the 2 completed pages. <br>
 *Greenlight doesn't allow screenshots to be posted in the assignment notes, so send them to him via Slack. <br>
 (Don't forget to do the Syllabus quiz before class on Monday.)